 Monday, December 17, 2012 • 6:21pm

-WEST ORANGE, NJ - On Friday, December 14th, the Nikhil Badlani Foundation partnered with Arnold Anderson, Coordinator of the Essex County Community Traffic Safety Program to educate the Sophomore and Junior classes at West Orange High School as part of their driver education curriculum.
+WEST ORANGE, NJ - On Friday, December 14th, the Nikhil Badlani Foundation partnered with Andy Anderson, Coordinator of the Essex County Community Traffic Safety Program to educate the Sophomore and Junior classes at West Orange High School as part of their driver education curriculum.
 The presentation focused on the Graduated Driver License (GDL) and how it helps keep teens safe while they get the necessary experience driving on the road.
 The dangers of distracted driving, and the importance of wearing safety belts in both front and back seats were illustrated and discussed with the students.
 Roughly a thousand students attended the workshop.

 Sangeeta Badlani, mother of Nikhil Badlani, who died in a car accident on June 11, 2011 when a person failed to stop at a stop sign, opened the presentation with a very moving slide show of Nikhil's life and the impact of his loss on the family.
 Her mission is to make the roads safer and she appealed to the students to help her in this effort as they are the “drivers of tomorrow.”

 Anderson engaged the audience by sharing anecdotes, video clips and enlightening statistics.
 He shared a funny, but captivating spoof from Taylor Swift on Saturday Night Live that showed that not all teen drivers are bad.
 Anderson pointed out that, “children learn from their parents and can follow the same driving habits as their parents, good and bad.”

 Anderson presented data that showed that motor vehicle crashes are the number one cause of death for teens and that “more Americans have been killed by car collisions than in every single war we have fought in combined.”
 The data showed that though teens are the smallest demographic of drivers, they have the highest percentage of crashes.